 In this post pandemic world where unstable supply chains are impacting everyone’s bottom line, it’s more important than ever to control the variables that we can.
 Profitability is going to come down to who has the best technology integrated into their production line to keep them the most competitive in today’s global marketplace.
-Read on to find out how adopting x-ray technology can improve line efficiencies and safeguard your reputation, all while providing compliance to food safety standards.
+Read on to find out how adopting x-ray inspection systems can improve line efficiencies and safeguard your reputation, all while providing compliance to food safety standards.

 Why do manufacturers need x-ray inspection systems?